Patricia Randall Tindale: Career

-After the Department of Transport and the Ministry of Housing and Local Government were merged to become the Department of the Environment in 1970, she was made its Housing Development Directorate.
-In 1972, Tindale left the research sector to lead the Building Regulations Professional Division.
+After the Department of Transport and the Ministry of Housing and Local Government were merged to become the Department of the Environment in 1970, she joined its Housing Development Directorate.
+In 1972 Tindale left the research sector to lead the Building Regulations Professional Division.
 As a consequence of her work, the government adopted the CLASP building system for residential housing, with 250,000 homes built by this method by 1975.
 Tindale oversaw the construction of Wokingham's Gorse Ride South estate in Finchampstead, a first of its kind inspired by research into 100% timber framed and clad properties, and Bethnal Green's Granby Street, which were published by her department.

-In 1982, she was appointed the Department of the Environment's chief architect, a position created by Michael Heseltine after lobbying from the RIBA.
+In 1982 she was appointed the Department of the Environment's chief architect, a position created by Michael Heseltine after lobbying from the RIBA.
 During her time in the post, Tindale steadied the decline in public housing construction and affected government policy on design after a controversial competition for the National Gallery.
 This was the final time an architect in the civil service was influential in architectural education and design and built a team of architect advisers.
-In 1986, she retired from the civil service, and her position was abolished due to government interest in building declined and the influence of public service architects declined.
-In retirement, Tindale continued to promote architectural through the RIBA committees, and chaired the Housing Design Awards from 1984 to 1993.
+In 1986 she retired from the civil service, and her position was abolished as government interest in building and the influence of public service architects declined.
+In retirement Tindale continued to promote architecture through the RIBA committees, and chaired the Housing Design Awards from 1984 to 1993.
 She served on the Building Regulations Advisory Committee and the board of the Anchor Housing Association.
-Tindsale was active in the Reform Club and the Weavers Guild.
+Tindale was active in the Reform Club and the Weavers Guild.

 Personal life

-She had a massive stroke in 1997 and spent the next 14 years in the Balham nursing home Minnie Kidd House, where she died of ischemic colitis on 13 May 2011.
+She had a massive stroke in 1997 and spent the next 14 years in the Clapham nursing home Minnie Kidd House, where she died of ischemic colitis on 13 May 2011.
 Tindale was unmarried; she worked at the Civil Service at a time when married women were expected to leave it.

 Legacy

-Noel Wurr, a fellow architect, described Tindale as "great administrator but she was also very into the artistic side of architecture", and David Birkbeck, the director of Design for Homes, called her "She’s the last time that an architect had such an influential position in the civil service" when the government was serious about concept design.
+Noel Wurr, a fellow architect, described Tindale as "a great administrator but she was also very into the artistic side of architecture", and David Birkbeck, the director of Design for Homes, said of her "she’s the last time that an architect had such an influential position in the civil service" when the government was serious about concept design.